encointer/book/src/tutorials-reputation-rings.md

 - **Bandersnatch key** — Each participant registers an elliptic-curve public key (on the Bandersnatch curve) linked to their account.
 This key is used for ring signatures.
 - **Ring** — After each ceremony, the chain computes a ring: the set of all Bandersnatch keys belonging to participants who attended.
 The ring computation happens on-chain, triggered during the ceremony phase change.
 - **Ring-VRF proof** — A participant can produce a verifiable random function (VRF) output that proves they are *some* member of the ring without revealing *which* member.
-The VRF output is deterministic per participant, preventing double-claims.
+The VRF input binds to `(context, cid, ceremony_index, level, sub_ring)`.
+Within the same context, the pseudonym is deterministic (preventing double-claims).
+Different `--context` values yield unlinkable pseudonyms for the same person, enabling contextual pseudonymity across applications.

 ## Testnet Gesell Tutorial